 The eye screening program is designed to use trained volunteers to do eye examinations of four and five year old children who attend private daycare and preschools in the city and county.
 The National Institute to Prevent Blindness provides the necessary supplies and preparations for the eye examinations.

 Salvation Army Christmas Stockings

 For over ten years, the League has committed to coordinate with the Salvation Army to fill Christmas stockings for needy children.
-Recently the event has turned into an annual Stocking Stuffer meeting, and this year we provided over 500 stockings for local children!
+The event has evolved into an annual Stocking Stuffer meeting, where members stuff over 500 stockings for local children each year!
 Items such as socks, hats, gloves, toothbrushes and fun things such as toys, crayons and playdoh are donated and purchased for this event.

 Not only do members of the League give of their time, they give financial support too.
 Generous donations from sustainers, annual dues from the active members, and fundraisers combine to fund the work of the League.
 The yearly budget also includes donations to other organizations and events that impact the lives of children in Martinsville and Henry County.
 Some of these include the Family Clinic, Martinsville Christmas Parade, Martinsville Speedway Children's Foundation, and the Virginia Museum of Natural History.